nonoesp/laravel-folio/README.md

 ## Laravel

-Next, add the new providers to the `providers` array of `config/app.php`:
+Next, add (some) providers that are still not auto-discoverable to the `providers` array of `config/app.php`:

 ```php
     'providers' => [